Lectures on the Spin and Loop $O(n)$ Models

 We have thus shown that if there exists a finite graph whose adjacency matrix has maximum eigenvalue $n$, then one may find an exact representation of the loop $O(n)$ model with any value of the edge-weight $x$ as a spin model with local interactions (and finite spin space).
 Not all values of $n>0$ are obtainable as such.
 The set of possible $n$ in $(0,2)$ is known; They are the eigenvalues of the ADE diagrams and form an infinite set in $[1,2)$ having 2 as its sole accumulation point.

 We remark that the above construction can sometimes be extended to the case when $G$ is an infinite, locally finite graph (i.e., all vertices have finite degrees).
-In this case, the Perron-Frobenius eigenvector $\psi$ is replaced by a non-zero element $\psi \in \R^S$ such that $\psi \ge 0$ and $\lambda \psi_a = \sum_{b:\{a,b\} \in E(G)} \psi_b$ for some $\lambda>0$ and all $a\in S$.
+In this case, the Perron--Frobenius eigenvector $\psi$ is replaced by a non-zero element $\psi \in \R^S$ such that $\psi \ge 0$ and $\lambda \psi_a = \sum_{b:\{a,b\} \in E(G)} \psi_b$ for some $\lambda>0$ and all $a\in S$.
 If such a $\psi$ exists, then the arguments above continue to hold without change.